-All types of digital project were eligible for entry this year: websites, games, mobile technology, business software, public installations or even a simple but effective social media campaign.
+All types of digital projects are eligible for entry this year: websites, games, mobile technology, business software, public installations or even a simple but effective social media campaign.
 The only requirement is that you can demonstrate success – be that inventive, financial or simply in terms of popularity.

 Previous winners have benefited from international success, demonstrating that Scotland is a world leader in pushing technological boundaries.
 Don’t just take our word for it; visit the previous winners section to see for yourself.